JohnOmernik/maprtesla/README.md

 A python script to read Tesla API data and push to MapR Streams

+## Clone

+It really helps to clone this to a MapR location to start with.
+It helps the stuff down the line

 ## Build

 The python script I wrote is actually pretty straight forward using common modules.
 I included a second copy of the script that was my early work to just write to files.
 This could also work with MapR-FS through the fuse client or NFS Server, however, I wanted to put the data on streams.